martinkauppinen/markau.dev/content/posts/oversights-and-redesigns.md

 The function simply extracts the instruction mnemonic, function, size, and number of cycles from the big table of instructions.
-It runs the instruction's function, passing in itself, updates the program counter to point at the next instruction, and registers how many cycles it took.
-Looking at the code now, I see that it should execute `func` before updating the program counter, as otherwise the jump instructions will be off by as many bytes as they took up in memory.
-So that's another oversight to add to the to-do list.
+It runs the instruction's function, passing in itself, updates the program counter to point at the next instruction, and registers how many cycles it took. ~~~Looking at the code now, I see that it should execute `func` after updating the program counter, as otherwise the jump instructions will be off by as many bytes as they took up in memory.
+So that's another oversight to add to the to-do list~~~ (See [update at the bottom]({{< relref "oversights-and-redesigns.md#update-2022-02-16" >}})).
 But what I want to focus on is the easy fix for the conditional cycles conundrum [^ccc].

 Since the functions take in a `&mut self`, they _could_ modify the `machine_cycles` field before returning, and the `step` function could simply